zeckode/zecko-js-examples/README.md

 ### Note 🗒️

-- After updating `shippingAddress` you will get multiple `availableShippingRates` according that shipping address in Cart Response and that one the shippingLine you will use to update the cart shippingLine
+- After updating `shippingAddress` you will get multiple `availableShippingRates` according that shipping address in Cart Response and that one of the shippingLine you will have use to while updating cart

 ---